dedy-purwanto/twilist/readme.md

 Twilist require you to have twidge in your system and already set up with your account

+All twilist data will be saved in "twilist" file inside the folder you run the command from.

 Why?
 ------------------------
 I often have a lots to say in twitter, but sending all of them at once might be annoying for others to see, so I want to keep them somewhere and send them at the time I want it (not scheduled)

+So then twilist will coming handing, I set up aliases "twa" for "twilist.py add" and "twilist" for "twilist.py" in my bashrc, and run the command in my Ubuntu One folder to make sure that the tweet data are syncronized between my home computer and my office computer.